wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ### FedRAMP/FISMA compliance

-In the US federal government, the Federal Information Security Management Act of 2002 (FISMA) law is implemented according to National Institute of Standards and Technology (NIST) Special Publication (SP) <a target="_blank" href="http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf">800-53 [pdf]</a>.
-The security controls development framework contains 157 controls within 19 control families.
+In the US federal government, the FISMA (Federal Information Security Management Act) of 2002 law is implemented according to  NIST (National Institute of Standards and Technology) Special Publication (SP) <a target="_blank" href="http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf">800-53 [pdf]</a>.
+The security controls development framework contains of 157 controls within 19 control families.
 Each control is designated as low, moderate, or high impact.

 SP 800-30 steps for a risk assessment:
    1. Identify the assets and their value.